Turn heads with these spooky Halloween knife block cutouts!

 This is a great project for the kids… well, the drawing part, Mommy or Daddy will need to handle the knives!

-You can also download printable artwork by signing up below.
+If drawing is not for you, download the printable artwork by signing up below…

 BOO!
 Let’s get going…

-It’s important to get the position and size of your spooky character’s body right, so we’ll make a rough stencil first.
+Please note: It’s important to get the position and size of your spooky character’s body right, so we’ll make a rough stencil from thin paper first.

-Within the creases loosely sketch the body of your character, then add the arms, legs and head (3).
-Cut the character out and hold it against the knife block… check it’s the right size (4).
+STEP 3: Within the creases loosely sketch the body of your character, then add the arms, legs and head.

 - Two sheets of A4 paper